axb2035/gym-chase/README.md

 - Remove human agent from `chase_play` repo and make the env work with `play(gymnasium.make('gym_chase:Chase-v1'))`.
-- Make everything more 'gymthonic'.
+- Make everything more 'gymnasiumthonic'.
 - Add render option `machine` to omit spaces used for padding on stdout.
 - Add `pygame` render option.
-- Create a different reward function to encourage elimanting the robots as quickly as possible.
+- Create a different reward function to encourage eliminating the robots as quickly as possible.
 - Make the environment more 'stochastic' by adding option for some random variation to the robots i.e. 0.1 chance of going to the left or right of the